What Is an iButton Device?

 What Are the Advantages of iButton Devices over Other Technologies?

 When developing an iButton solution for an application, you can consider many complementary technologies.
-Bar codes, RFID tags, magnetic stripe, prox, and smart cards are some of the possibilities.
+Bar codes, RFID tags, magnetic stripe cards, and smart cards are some of the possibilities.
 Unlike bar codes and magnetic stripe cards, most of the iButton devices can be read AND be written to.
 In addition, the communication rate and product breadth of iButton devices go well beyond the simple memory products typically available with RFID.
 As for durability, the thin plastic of smart cards is no match for the strength of the stainless-steel-clad iButton device.